Marcel Dzama b. 1974

 Marcel Dzama's work is characterized by an immediately recognizable visual language that draws from a diverse range of references and artistic influences, including Dada and Marcel Duchamp.
 While he has become known for his prolific drawings with their distinctive palette of muted colors, in recent years, the artist has expanded his practice to encompass sculpture, painting, film, and dioramas.

 Dzama was born in 1974 in Winnipeg, Canada, where he received his B.F.A. in 1997 from the University of Manitoba.
 Since 1998, his work has been represented by David Zwirner.
 The artist has had seven gallery solo exhibitions, including Puppets, Pawns, and Prophets which was his ﬁrst presentation at the London location in 2013 and was accompanied by a fully illustrated catalogue co-published by Hatje Cantz, with an essay by Deborah Solomon.
-David Zwirner recently presented a solo exhibition of Dzama's new work at the gallery in New York, on view September 9 to October 25, 2014, which marked the United States debut of his latest film Une danse des bouffons (or A jester's dance).
+In 2014, David Zwirner presented a solo exhibition of Dzama's new work at the gallery in New York, which marked the United States debut of his latest film Une danse des bouffons (or A jester's dance).
+The film is currently on view alongside related two- and three-dimensional work in a solo show at the World Chess Hall of Fame in St. Louis (through October 18, 2015).

 In 2013, Abrams published the first comprehensive monograph of the artist's work, titled Marcel Dzama: Sower of Discord.
 Produced and designed in collaboration with the artist, it features contributions by Bradley Bailey, Dave Eggers, Spike Jonze, and Raymond Pettibon.